Sore nipples from breastfeeding? Expert tips for relief

 To help soothe sore nipples [] and encourage healing, consider:

-Keeping your nipples hydrated with lanolin cream or your own breast milk (you can express a little onto your nipples after feedings or pumping)
+Keeping your nipples hydrated with lanolin cream or your own breast milk unless you are experiencing thrush (you can express a little onto your nipples after feedings or pumping)

 Only using mild soap and water to clean your breasts